-(c) Functional and presentation currency
+(d) Functional and presentation currency

-Both the functional and presentation currency of Gateway Credit Union is Australian dollars (\$).
+Both the functional and presentation currency of the Credit Union is Australian dollars (\$).

-(d) Cash and cash equivalents
+(e) Cash and cash equivalents

-Cash and cash equivalents in the Statement of Financial Position comprise cash at bank and in hand, short term bills and call deposits with an original maturity of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents in the Statement of Financial Position comprise cash at bank and on hand, short-term bills and call deposits with an original maturity of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

 For the purposes of the Statement of Cash Flows, cash and cash equivalents consist of cash and cash equivalents as defined above, net of outstanding bank overdrafts.
-Bank overdrafts are included within interest-bearing loans and borrowings on the balance sheet.
+Bank overdrafts are included within interest-bearing loans and borrowings on the Statement of Financial Position.

-(e) Trade and other receivables
+(f) Trade and other receivables